Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 10Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness; 11you will be enriched in everything for all liberality, which through us is producing thanksgiving to God.
 12For the ministry of this service is not only fully supplying the needs of the saints, but is also overflowing through many thanksgivings to God.
 13Because of the proof given by this ministry, they will glorify God for your obedience to your confession of the gospel of Christ and for the liberality of your contribution to them and to all, 14while they also, by prayer on your behalf, yearn for you because of the surpassing grace of God in you.
 15Thanks be to God for His indescribable gift!

-9:6 "he who sows sparingly will also reap sparingly" This seems to be an allusion to Prov.
+9:6 "he who sows sparingly will also reap sparingly" This is an allusion to Prov.
 11:24-25 (cf. Prov.
 19:17; 22:9).
 It reflects Jesus' teaching on giving (cf. Matt.
 7:2; Mark 4:24; Luke.6:38).
 The agricultural imagery of sowing is often used in the Bible; sometimes in an eschatological, judicial sense (cf. Gal.
 6:7), but also as a way of referring to supernatural actions like the resurrection (cf. 1 Cor.
 15:35-37).
 In this context it speaks of one seed producing many seeds as a way of referring to abundance.
 But first the seed must be given away (i.e., sown)!

 9:7 "Each one must do just as he has purposed in his heart" This is a PERFECT MIDDLE INDICATIVE.
 This is one of the key principles in spiritual giving.
 It ranks alongside 2 Cor.
 8:12 in giving believers major guidelines on stewardship.